VladimirP1/rs-sync/README.md

 There's an interface called `ISyncProblem`, instances can be created using `CreateSyncProblem()`.

 1. Gyro quaternions have to be provided using one of `SetGyroQuaternions` overloads.
 One overload is for fixed sample rate data, the other is for variable.
 Variable sample rate data will be interpolated into fixed sample rate data internally.
-2. Tracking data has to be provided for each frame.
+2. Tracking data has to be provided for each frame using `SetTrackResult`.
+If there's no data for some frames, just skip them.
 This consists of rays (as unit vectors) corresponding to tracked image features from current to next frame and their timestamps.
 3. Call `PreSync` to find coarse sync.
 This is basically a brute-force search on an approxximation of the loss function.
 The loss function can be exported for plotting using the `DebugPreSync` method.
 4. Use the offset found with `PreSync` as an initial delay for `Sync`.
 The example code does this multiple times.
 This seemed to work better because there's every `Sync` the translation directions for each frame and some optimization hyperparameters are reestimated.

+***NOTE:*** Time in the library interface is in seconds unless otherwise stated using the `_us` suffix.